aiexpert807567-dotcom/headcount/README.md

 ## How it works

-1. **Text messages** (any of the formats you've been getting — dash, colon, bullet) are parsed **entirely offline**, with strict regex against the 35-column master schema in `schema.js`.
-No API calls, no cost, no internet dependency for this path.
+1. **Text messages** (any of the formats you've been getting — dash, colon, bullet) are parsed **entirely offline first**, with strict regex against the 35-column master schema in `schema.js`.
+No API calls, no cost, no internet dependency for this path — and it's what handles the vast majority of well-formed messages instantly.

+   If that strict parser can't make sense of something (a missing dash in an hour header, a typo, an inconsistent format, a spelled-out number) — instead of erroring out, it automatically falls back to asking the Worker's AI to **reformat** the confusing lines (never to supply numbers of its own), then re-runs the exact same strict parser on the result.
+   So the numbers you see always came from the deterministic parser reading real digits, never from the AI's own judgment — the AI only untangles formatting it's confused about.
+This only fires when needed;
+   a normal well-formatted message never touches the AI.

-2. **Images** go through OCR (Tesseract.js, in-browser) automatically, then — if you've deployed the Worker — the raw OCR text is automatically sent to Cloudflare Workers AI to be reformatted into clean lines before parsing.
-No button to press; it just happens.
-The Worker is told never to invent or guess numbers, only to reformat what's actually there, and to leave `?` for anything unreadable so it still gets flagged instead of silently being wrong.
-If the Worker isn't deployed/configured yet, it falls back to using the raw OCR text directly.
+2. **Images** are read directly by a vision-language model (currently Llama 4 Scout on Cloudflare Workers AI) — no separate OCR step.
+Reading the table directly avoids the old failure mode where OCR would garble a dense grid and a cleanup step had no way to recover from already- corrupted input.
+The model is told never to invent or guess numbers, only to transcribe what's actually visible, and to leave `?` for anything unreadable so it still gets flagged instead of silently being wrong.

 3. **Multiple messages accumulate.** Every time you hit "Parse & Add row(s)", the new rows are merged into a running table instead of